Colleges by Location

 The college also offers numerous opportunities for professional development and networking.
 It has strong connections with maritime companies, government organizations, and industry professionals.
 Students have the chance to engage in internships, cooperative education programs, and participate in career fairs and job placement services.
 With its dedicated faculty, state-of-the-art facilities, and comprehensive programs, SUNY Maritime College aims to prepare students for success in the ever-evolving maritime industry.

-The freshmen application deadline for this school is January 31.
+For freshmen, the application deadline for this school is January 31.
 The transfer application deadline is January 31.

 Quick Facts